Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

     The presentation tier where webserver host a user interact websites or applications, the user access directly over the internet.

 2. Logic tier
-    Logic tier is where he code is stored on an application server and where the computing processes occured as a presentation tier interact with logic tier.
+    Logic tier is where he code is stored on an application server and where the computing processes occurred as a presentation tier interact with logic tier.

 3. Data tier
        Data tier is where database is stored.
-Typically the database only sends and recieves traffic from the logic tier.
+Typically the database only sends and receives traffic from the logic tier.
 Presentation tier will not have direct access to Data tier.
-In most three tier architecture logic and data tier are protected in private  subnets that not directly accessable on the internet.
+In most three tier architecture logic and data tier are protected in private  subnets that not directly accessible on the internet.

 #####   Amazon VPC multi-tier application example